aldelaro5/Bug-Fables-Internal-Docs/docs/General systems/Music playback.md

 - The `music` time is at or past the ending timestamp

 As for how it accesses the `musicloop` element, it's done via `lastmusic` which is only set by ChangeMusic.
 This allows to address the data by the [Musics](../Enums%20and%20IDs/Musics.md) id that matches the one currently playing.

-TODO: There are known issues with looping, recheck

 ## CheckSamira
 SwitchMusic involves an important method that interacts with music playback and it involves instance.`samiramusics`.
 This array is saved on the [Save file](../External%20data%20format/Save%20File.md) and it contains all the available songs to purchase from Samira.
 CheckSamira allows to unlock one when it's being played for the first time by adding it to instance.`samiramusics` if it wasn't present.